dumux/dumux/examples/porenetwork_upscaling/doc/_intro.md

  (p_i - p_j) = Q_{ij} / g_{ij} .
 ```

-In the simulation of non-creeping flow, to capture inertial effects in fluid flow, an extension of the Hagen-Poiseuille-type law which includes expansion and contraction of flow moving from a throat to a pore and vice versa is used.
+In the simulation of non-creeping flow, to capture inertial effects in fluid flow, an extension of the Hagen-Poiseuille-type law which includes the expansion and contraction of the pore space when moving from a throat to a pore and vice versa.

 ```math
   (p_i - p_j) = Q_{ij} / g_{ij}  + (C_{exp} + C_{cont})Q^2,
 ```

-where $`C_{exp}`$ and $`C_{cont}`$ are expansion and contraction coefficients.
+where $`C_{exp}`$ and $`C_{cont}`$ are the expansion and the contraction coefficient, respectively.

 # Implementation & Post processing